Wavelet-Harmonic Integration Methods: Discussion

 Derivatives with respect to $\delta f_i$ can be extracted from the $\hat{O}_S$ tensor directly, simply by dropping the $f_i$ related sum in \eqref{eq:Sfactorizes}.
 That is,

 where the index $n$ indicates a derivative with respect to the $n$th basis function of type $\phi^{(i)}$.
 Derivatives of the form $\partial \hat{\mathcal O}_S / \partial \vartheta_j$ are given by

 In some cases this may even be analytically tractable.
 Otherwise, it can be evaluated numerically, either from \eqref{eq:partialthetaO} or by using finite-difference methods on $ \mathcal O(\vartheta + d\vartheta)$.
 Drawing the connection to the DM direct detection example, it is straightforward to calculate $\partial \mathcal I^{(\ell)} / \partial m_\chi$, and therefore $\partial R/\partial m_\chi$, given the analytic form for $I_\star(E)$ derived in Appendix~\ref{sec:Istar}.
-The mild tedium involved is still much preferable to the high-dimensional finite-difference methods that would otherwise be required, e.g.~in a global analysis of $(m_\chi, F_\text{DM}, g_\chi)$ models.
+The mild tedium involved is still much preferable to the high-dimensional finite-difference methods that would otherwise be required, e.g.~in a global analysis of $(m_\chi, F_\text{DM}, g_\chi)$ models in the case of DM direct detection.

 \paragraph{Hyperspherical Wavelet-Harmonic Basis:}

 If the operator $\mathcal O$ transforms in some simple way under rotational symmetries of the arbitrary-dimensional coordinates $\vec{x}_i$, then a generalized hyperspherical wavelet-harmonic basis may provide an optimal basis.
 For some orthogonal hyperspherical harmonics $\mathcal Y$ defined on the $S^{p-1}$ sphere, a $p$ dimensional spherical wavelet-harmonic basis function defined on $|\vec u | \leq u_\text{max}$ is given by